bbauska/UC-Davis-Inter-jQuery-old/README.md

 more practice.
 You get even better with JavaScript and JQuery.
 We're going to do a lot in this course.
 Let's break out our code editors and our web browsers and get started and learn even more about JavaScript.

-Hello and welcome to our first module in our third course on JavaScript.
 In this module, we're going to dive even deeper into jQuery, looking at some jQuery plugins.
 You've already made some sliders in a previous lesson.
 But in this lesson, we'll look at the flex slider plugin, which adds a lot of features, two sliders and comparing that to what you've done manually by creating your own sliders is really instructive and useful.
 Plus, you end up with a great tool for creating slider elements on web pages and that's really pretty fun.

-## Week 1.02.
-Introduction to jQuery Plugins (3:49)
+<h2 id="Week1-03">Week 1.03.
+Introduction to jQuery Plugins (3:49)</h2>

 Just as a quick recap, we've learned a lot of JavaScript so far.

 We started with the JavaScript basics, which included working with variables, flow control structures like if statements and else statements and loops,